lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 ## B. 3.
 Level 3.

 * Animate Dead: greater skeleton: gender niether -> summoned.
 Align neutral -> chaotic evil.
 Wis 11 -> 10.
 Charisma is also 9 instead of 1.
 Correct saves vs. death 0 -> 9.
 Charisma 1 -> 3 as currently, the implementation requires a minimum of 3.
 Corrections to ac and thac0.
 Correct damage bonus on mace and skeleton great sword 1 -> 2.
 Added 233 opcodes for proficiency.
-Undead immunities: fear, fatigue, berserk, charm, confusion, disease, hold, level drain, petrification, poison, stun, sleep, death: corrected description and implemented correctly voa blocks library.
+Undead immunities: fear, fatigue, berserk, charm, confusion, disease, hold, level drain, petrification, poison, stun, sleep, death: corrected description and implemented correctly via blocks library.

 note(s):
 * shield has an ac bonus of 2, but is classified as a buckler.

+* Icelance: Uses a hold creature 2 opcode -> move to subspell?
+Why hold creature 2?

 * Magic fang: the implementation is geared for old BG, with a convoluted method using Create Weapon [111].
-In EE, we can use Enchantment Bonus [345] and other goodies to vastly simplify the implementation.
-Also use only one Use Eff, keyed to General, Animal (projectile guarantees party only) to cast a spell that applies the relevant opcodes.
+In EE, we can use Enchantment Bonus [345] to vastly simplify the implementation.
 Extended spell to also monsters.

-* Icelance: Uses a hold creature 2 opcode -> move to subspell?
-Why hold creature 2?
+* Miscast Magic: implementation was incorrect, as it was only granting a save in the first two rounds.

+* Unholy Blight: fix stacking of saves and thac0 penalty.

 * Animal Summoning III: corrections to wolf summon: int, ac, thac0.